Data-driven methods to discover stable linear models of the helicity injectors on HIT-SIU: Analytic Model

 \subsection{Matlab and Simulink Model:}

 Developing control methods for hardware first requires a demonstration of performance in a digital environment.
 To that end, a model of the coupled flux circuits with full feedback control was developed in Matlab and Simulink.
-To verify the impedance's of the various circuit elements, shot data was analyzed to capture the reactance and resistance of the elements, and to capture the strong and weak mutual inductance's present between the injector circuits.
+To verify the impedance of the various circuit elements, shot data was analyzed to capture the reactance and resistance of the elements, and to capture the strong and weak mutual inductance present between the injector circuits.
+Impedance is defined as The real part of Equation~\ref{impedance-equation} is the resistance of a circuit element, and the imaginary part of Equation~\ref{impedance-equation} is the reactance.
+For an inductor, the inductance is related to the reactances by $\mathrm{Im(Z)} = i\omega L$.
+For a capacitor, the capacitance is related to the reactance by $\mathrm{Im(Z)} = \frac{1}{i\omega C}$ ~\cite{alexander2017fundamentals}.
+The resistance that is found for each circuit element is represented as a resistor in series with the element as shown in Fig. ~\ref{fig:circuit_topology}.
 Since the vacuum model can be understood as a special case of the plasma model with no mutual inductance between the plasma and the flux coils, we use the same impedance for the flux circuit elements across models.
 However, the value chosen for the impedance of the plasma in the plasma model, the resistance in the plasma, and the coupling between the plasma and the flux coils, were chosen by inspection, and intuition about the behavior of the plasma.
-To evaluate the performance of the analytic vacuum and plasma models with respect to capturing the dynamics present during an experimental shot, an SPA waveform from a shot is used as inputs to the model, and the outputs of the model are evaluated against the flux circuit measurements from the experiment.
-The results of this model are shown in Fig.~\ref{fig:analytic_vs_vacuum_shot}. and Fig.~\ref{fig:analytic_vs_plasma} for the vacuum and plasma models respectively.
+To evaluate the performance of the analytic vacuum and plasma models with respect to capturing the dynamics present during an experimental shot, an SPA waveform from a shot is used as an input to the model, and the outputs of the model are evaluated against the flux circuit measurements from the experiment.
+The results of this test are shown in Fig.~\ref{fig:analytic_vs_vacuum_shot}, and Fig.~\ref{fig:analytic_vs_plasma} for the vacuum and plasma models respectively.
+Fig.~\ref{fig:analytic_vs_vacuum_zoomed_in} shows that the amplitude and phase of the injector circuits are well matched by the analytic model.
 While the analytic model is able to capture much of the behavior of the flux circuits in vacuum, the plasma model struggles to capture the behavior of the flux circuits when a plasma is present.
-Fig.~\ref{fig:analytic_vs_vacuum_zoomed_in}.